Adversarial Attacks Leverage Interference Between Features in Superposition: Superposition geometry determines adversarial attacks

+We next investigate whether correlations in the input data determine the geometric arrangements of feature vectors, and the mechanism that underlies this relationship.
+We hypothesise \emph{interference avoidance}: frequently co-activating features arrange to minimise mutual interference.
+Stronger correlations impose tighter constraints on the learned geometry.
+Uncorrelated data permits any class-separating arrangement, while strong correlations determine a unique geometry up to rotation.

-\textbf{Do input correlations determine latent feature geometry?} We now investigate whether correlations in the input data determine the geometric arrangements of latent features.
-By systematically manipulating correlation structure in training data, we test how these correlations constrain the degrees of freedom in learned representations.
-We introduce three correlation patterns to vary the constraint strength.
-Under the \textit{uncorrelated} condition, features are sampled independently as in the previous subsection.
-For \textit{paired} correlations each feature in class $i$ is coupled with a feature in class $j$, such that when one activates, so does its pair.
-For \textit{global} correlations, each sample has a random phase that determines a cyclic activation pattern: classes adjacent in index have similar activation probabilities and thus frequently co-activate, while classes further separated rarely activate together.
+\paragraph{Empirical validation} We test this hypothesis by introducing three correlation conditions in the training data, and test how these constrain the degrees of freedom in learned representations. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textit{Uncorrelated}: input dimensions sampled independently. \item \textit{Paired}: each input in class $i$ is coupled with an input in class $j$, such that when one activates, so does its pair. \item \textit{Global}: for each sample we draw a random phase $\phi$, and the probability that an input for class k is active is $p_k = p_{base} + A \, \cos(\phi + 2 \pi k/K)$, meaning adjacent classes in index frequently co-activate. \end{itemize}

+We quantify geometric similarity by comparing pairwise cosine similarity matrices between feature vectors across models trained with different random seeds. \Cref{fig:attack-transferability} displays the arrangement of $\textbf{v}^{(j)}$ for $m=2$, $k=7$.